The minimum you must know

 NATO-backed Israel has traditionally described Lebanon as an innocent country from which independent militias launched primitive but dangerous missiles at Israel.
 Isreal responded several times with military incursions.

-This author believes the Lebanese government and people would love for peace to develop.
-They don't want foreign countries attempting to create order there.
-And many share their view.
-France has been particularly sympathetic to the Lebanese perspective, having been nearly an earlier colonizing force that created a well integrated and initially successful democracy there.
+Many people hope for a better future there.
+France has been particularly sympathetic to the Lebanese perspective, having been nearly an earlier colonizing force, and that created a well integrated and initially successful democracy.
 Many in France feel an emotional commitment to Lebanese success as a result.
-But Lebanon has largely received external support from Muslim countries throughout the region.
+So Lebanon has a much better relationship with NATO than some may realize.
+Lebanon also receives external support from Muslim countries throughout the region.

 Militias in Lebanon are well trained and capable.
 They have tolerated considerable pressure and destruction.
 The capital Beirut was largely destroyed several decades ago.
 And buildings were still being destroyed as recently as a few years ago.